-The City of Mt.
-Pleasant utilizes an 8.24 million gallon per day capacity lime softening conventional treatment facility.
-This facility reduces hardness (calcium and magnesium) found in source water and provides high quality, aesthetically pleasing drinking water for the community.
-Approximately 684,300,000 gallons were produced in 2022.
+The City utilizes an 8.24 million gallon per day capacity lime softening conventional treatment facility.
+This facility reduces hardness (calcium and magnesium) found in source water and provides high quality aesthetically pleasing drinking water for the community.
+Approximately 695,769,000 gallons were produced in 2023.

-The distribution system is comprised of elevated storage tanks, ground storage reservoirs, a high service pump station, 93 miles of water main ranging from 4 to 20 inches in diameter, 1,493 water main valves, 948 hydrants, and 5,560 service line connections.
+The distribution system is comprised of elevated storage tanks, ground storage reservoirs, a high service pump station, 93 miles of watermain ranging from four inch to 20 inch in diameter, 1,493 watermain valves, 948 hydrants, and 5,560 service line connections.
 This system provides reliable and abundant water for consumption and fire-fighting capabilities for the community.

-The City's Water Department is staffed by (11) fulltime staff members.
-These individuals are responsible for operation and maintenance of the water treatment plant, water distribution system, and completing customer service related work.
+Eleven full-time employees staff the City's Water Department.
+These individuals are responsible for operation and maintenance of the water treatment plant, water distribution system, and completing customer service-related work.